A visual guide to the evidence in the Nancy Guthrie investigation

 “We hope this updated description will help concentrate the public tips we are receiving,” the FBI Phoenix office said.

+“This might help explain why investigators appear to be so focused on the weeks before her abduction,” CNN’s Ed Lavandera said.
+“And this also kind of gets to the question about whether or not this was just a random act.”

+In an interview with the “Today” show on February 24, Pima County Sheriff Chris Nanos said the images recovered from the doorbell camera did not include dates or timestamps and any conclusions about when the photos were taken are “speculative.”

-Savannah Guthrie later shared the footage on her social media accounts with the caption, “someone out there recognizes this person.”
+Savannah Guthrie shared the footage of the suspect on her social media accounts with the caption, “someone out there recognizes this person.”

 “We believe she is still out there,” she writes, “Bring her home.”